 A quick scroll of your Instagram feed will confirm that wavy locks are so in right now.
 With that in mind, we’ve compiled an in-depth guide to answer all your curly hair maintenance and styling questions.
 Plus, give you the 411 on our failsafe wavy hair tips and tricks.

+Wavy hair is so appealing because it can be achieved with different techniques.
+It also looks great on all styles, lengths, and textures.
 Whether your wavy locks are au naturel or courtesy of a curling wand, it’s important to get to grips with the best tips, tricks, and techniques for messy, wavy hair.
 Read on:

-Wavy hair styling products
+Best wavy hair styling products

 No matter what finish you’re looking for, the key to creating waves that last throughout the day is to start with the right products.
 When you wash your hair, use moisturizing formulas to keep it from looking frizzy or dry.

 Post-styling, keep your tresses in place with TRESemmé Compressed Micro Mist Hair Spray Extend Hold Level 4.
 Mist it over just-waved hair if you’re using a heated curling tool or spray it onto naturally wavy hair and scrunch with your hands.
 This will add definition to the waves and, most, importantly, ensure that they stay in place from a.m. to p.m.

 If you weren’t born with natural waves, you can always achieve the look with the help of a curling wand or straightener.
 Simply section and loosely curl the hair from front to back, comb through with your fingers and add a texturizing spray to finish.
 Check out our tutorial on how to get waves to see this simple process in more detail.

 Starting with wet hair?
 No problem.
 Use a hairdryer to create loose waves by curling and pinning sections of the hair up as you go.
 This technique will not only help set your waves in place, but it will also give you that voluminous just-out-the-salon touch.